-Even this year, when everything we know about school has been upended and no two school districts are the same, entering first grade remains a major milestone for kids — that and the holidays.
-By age 6, kids start to grasp the concepts of cooperation and sharing.
-They understand the importance of friendships, group play, and sharing.
-And while they continue to have tantrums, they are able to better regulate their emotions and communicate their needs and feelings.
-The best gifts for 6-year-olds help them with their development and encourage their love of learning and discovery.
+Even this year, when everything we know about school has been upended and no two school districts are the same, entering first grade remains a major milestone for kids — and their preferred toys change accordingly.
+By age 6, kids start to grasp the concepts of cooperation and sharing, and they understand the importance of friendships and group play.
+And true, they may have the odd tantrum or five, they are able to better regulate their emotions and communicate their needs and feelings.
+Therefore, when you’re selecting toys for the 6-year-old in your life, aim for those that help with his or her development and encourage a love of learning and discovery.

 Be the first to get Fatherhood — our comprehensive guide to birth, budgeting, and becoming a happy parent — available for preorder now!